maxxies/Trees-Counting/README.md

    ![70 epochs](visualisations/70_epochs_predictions.png)

 Note: The model's training and validation performances can be seen on the Weights and Biases platform.

+## Deployed Model
+The deployed model can be accessed via the following link: [Model Deployment](https://huggingface.co/spaces/Mawube/tree-counter).

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.